 We must force ourselves to see things as they are, not how we would like them to be.
 Our innate love for utopia-of great nobility and sentimentality-must take second place in the face of the need for analysis based on reality.
 To do this, or even to simply understand it when it is done by other comrades, we must provide ourselves with some basic instruments.
 We might as well limit ourselves to pub talk if we don't possess some basic awareness (and perhaps a bit more than that) of economics.
-The point-blank refusal to widen our study of certain instruments such as economics, history, philosophy, State administration, public finance, etc., is based on a mistaken interpretation of the anarchist concept of destruction.
+The point-blank refusal to widen our study of certain instruments such as economics, history, philosophy, State administration, public finance, etc., is tiques stopped half way?
+How many have been able to grasp the real significance of the mistakes that have been made, even the most obvious of them?